Terry and Lander Halls

-Terry and Lander Halls are two student residence halls of the University of Washington.
-They have occupied various buildings over the years, have always been residence halls and always next to each other until the current construction which has Maple Hall between them.
+Terry and Lander Halls are two student residence halls of the University of Washington, in Seattle.
+First opened in 1917, they have occupied various buildings over the years, have always been residence halls and always located next to each other until the most recent construction, of 2012–2015, which has Maple Hall between them.
+The earlier, 1950s buildings were between eight and eleven stories tall and were the university's first high-rise dormitories.

 The set of buildings was named for Charles and Mary Terry and Judge Edward Lander, who contributed part of the land for the original Territorial University's 10 acre Seattle campus in 1861.